Manuel Tinio: 1898

-The Siege of Ilocos
+The siege of Ilocos

-Manuel Tinio and the rest of the revolutionists in Hongkong sailed for Cavite on June 6 on board the 60-ton contraband boat "Kwan Hoi" to join their Filipino leader.
+Manuel Tinio and the rest of the revolutionists in Hong Kong sailed for Cavite on June 6 on board the 60-ton contraband boat "Kwan Hoi" to join their Filipino leader.
 Upon his arrival in Cavite, Tinio was instructed to organize an expeditionary force to wrest the Ilocano provinces from Spanish hands.
 Thus would start the thrust into the North and its conquest by Novo-Ecijano General Manuel Tinio.
 First, he retrieved from Hagonoy, Bulacan 300 Mauser and Remington rifles that had been captured from the Spaniards and stored in that town.
 He then took the steamer to San Isidro, Nueva Ecija.
 Upon his arrival on June 13 he immediately set up 3 companies of 108 men each under the commands of Captains Joaquin Alejandrino, Jose Tombo and 1st Lt.
 Joaquin Natividad who was given overall command.
 All the officers were Novo-Ecijanos, except for Celerino Mangahas who hailed from Paombong, Bulacan.

 On July 7, 1898, Aguinaldo reorganized the provincial government of Nueva Ecija and appointed Felino Cajucom as governor.
 The province was divided into four military zones: